Understanding Factual Errors in Summarization: Errors, Summarizers, Datasets, Error Detectors: Recommendations

-\paragraph{Use more consistent error types} With our taxonomy, we have attempted to map the set of errors annotated in existing work.
-It is relatively easier and more accurate to map error types from XSumFaith, Goyal'21, and CLIFF to our unified error types as they have annotation granularity finer than sentence-level.
-We would encourage future work to follow this taxonomy where possible and leverage definitions in prior work to improve the potential to make \emph{cross-dataset} comparisons.
-To evaluate which error type a factuality system is good at identifying, we also encourage future work to annotate and evaluate on \textsc{Sota} model generated summaries, which is not quite a large amount in the existing datasets.

-\paragraph{Annotate and evaluate on non-news datasets} Most of the current annotated datasets are within the news domain and factuality systems are evaluated on news summaries accordingly.
-As there is rising interests in other summarization domains such as dialogue summarization \cite{Tang-etal-CONFIT, fabbri-etal-2021-convosumm} and email summarization \cite{zhang-etal-2021-emailsum}, future work could annotate and analyze errors made by \textsc{Sota} models there.
-We encourage future works to develop factuality systems that have superior performance over cross-domain evaluation.
+\paragraph{Choose the right metric for the job} We note that there is no one clear winner among the metrics evaluated here (Section~\ref{sec:comparemetric}).
+Depending on the downstream application, different methods may be more or less appropriate, as our analysis shows.
+Moreover, none of current factuality metrics can identify certain error types across datasets equally well.
+As QG/QA and NLI models get better, we expect all of these methods to improve further.
+Alternatively, although recent ChatGPT-based metrics \cite{luo2023chatgpt, wang2023chatgpt} do not perform well on modern summarization systems, they can be a starting point for leveraging LLMs to perform factual consistency evaluation. \paragraph{Use more consistent error types} With our taxonomy, we have mapped error types annotated in previous work.
+It is relatively easier and more accurate to map errors from XSumFaith, Goyal'21, and CLIFF to our unified error types as they have annotation granularity finer than sentence-level.
+We encourage future work to follow this taxonomy where possible and leverage definitions in prior work to make \emph{cross-dataset} comparisons possible.
+Here also, we encourage future work to prioritize annotation and evaluation of SOTA summaries. \paragraph{Annotate and evaluate on non-news datasets} Most of current annotated datasets are within the news domain and factuality metrics are evaluated on news summaries accordingly.
+As there is a rising interest in other domains such as dialogue summarization \cite{tang-etal-2022-confit, fabbri-etal-2021-convosumm, zhang-etal-2021-emailsum}, and medical evidence summarization \cite{Tang2023}, future work could annotate and analyze errors made by SOTA models there.
+We encourage future work to develop factuality metrics that have superior performance over cross-domain evaluation.